pappataci/robust-functional-pipeline/README.md

 Browse the folder directly or start from `example_customFail.asv` to see failure handling in action.

 ⚠️ Note on Anonymous Functions and Error Handling
 In MATLAB, anonymous functions do not declare their output arity.
-If such a function fails before returning a value, and the pipeline expects an output, MATLAB throws a maxlhs error before your exception handler can intervene.
+If an anonymous function throws an error before producing output, and the pipeline expects an output, MATLAB throws a maxlhs error before your exception handler can intervene.

 If preserving full exception context is critical, we recommend writing your computation as a named function in a .m file or using the continuation-wrapping utility we provide.

 This ensures the pipeline can catch and propagate exceptions in a monadic style — preserving stack, cause, and downstream handling.

-✅ Yes, we know.
-And we’ve got you covered.
+✅ Yes, we’re aware — and we’ve engineered around it.

 ## 👁 Audience
 Anyone solving pipeline problems — especially in engineering, testing, or complex data workflows.
 If you think in DAGs, maps, or monads but have to write MATLAB... this is for you.